 Medical laboratory technicians have an important impact on patient care from behind the scenes.
-They perform and report laboratory testing on blood and other body fluids, and work in hospitals, physician's offices, and clinical laboratories.
+They perform and report laboratory testing on blood and other body fluids, and work in hospitals, clinics and commercial medical laboratories.
 If you have a love of science, are detail oriented, technically inclined, and can follow established procedures, you have the skills to be a successful medical laboratory technician.

 iHealth@NECC's Medical Laboratory Technology Associate Degree in Science program will prepare you to enter the clinical laboratory as an entry level medical laboratory technician.
 Through classroom learning and clinical experiences, you will learn how to perform and report laboratory testing on blood and other body fluids in the various departments within the clinical laboratory – hematology, chemistry, microbiology and immunohematology (blood bank).
 You will be taught how to recognize and interpret normal and abnormal laboratory results, how to resolve abnormal results, and how to troubleshoot quality control and analyzer problems.
 You will also learn how to draw blood (phlebotomy).

-Graduates can work in hospital settings, physician offices or reference laboratories.
+Graduates can work in hospital settings, clinics and commercial medical laboratories.
 You can also specialize in one area of the laboratory.
 You also can transfer to pursue a bachelor degree.
-Upon completion of the program, you will seek certification from the American Society for Clinical Pathology (ASCP).
+Upon completion of the program, you will seek certification from the American Society for Clinical Pathology Board of Registry (ASCP-BOR).

 The Medical Laboratory Technology Program has additional admission requirements.
 See the Admission Criteria Packet below: